 - Not attend in person events, classes, meetings, etc.

 - Utilize take out options for on campus dining and eat at your place of residence.

-- Continue wearing your face covering, practicing proper social distancing, and hand washing.
+- Continue wearing your mask, practicing proper social distancing, and hand washing.

 If you test positive, you will be placed in isolation housing following our standard protocols.